17 Major Mistakes in Estate Planning

 6. Improper use of jointly held property.
-Property held jointly automatically passes to a survivor without restriction, which may not be in the best interests of the survivor.
+Property held jointly automatically passes to a survivor without restriction, which may not be in the best interests of the survivor or the decedent.
 Unfavorable tax consequences can also result.

 7. Improperly structured life insurance.
 Life insurance policies are more complicated than most realize: Careful consideration needs to be given to ownership and beneficiary arrangements, dividend and settlement options.
 Seemingly inconsequential details can lead to disastrous results, as when a beneficiary receives a lump sum of money with no restrictions on how that money can be used, or when a policy is inappropriately owned, resulting in unnecessary taxation of policy proceeds.

 8. Inadequate amount of life insurance.
 Studies consistently indicate that most Americans are underinsured, with the result that survivors suffer a diminished standard of living and/or inability to achieve objectives like attainment of educational goals.
 Many people also lose coverage or have it reduced due to policy expirations, automatic reductions at larger ages and/or group coverage cancellations.

 9. Failing to fix and maintain property values.
 The IRS is in the business of generating tax revenues.
 Therefore, in valuing estates, they always push for the highest possible values.
 Fixing and maintaining property values can help you—not the IRS—get control.
 Valuations are especially important with closely held businesses: These values can be built into buy/sell agreements and, if properly structured, must be honored by the IRS.